 Is it possible to run a business without using social media?

-I stopped using Twitter about one year ago and when I did, lots of people asked me:
+When I stopped using Twitter, lots of people asked me:

 “Aren’t you worried that if you stop using social media your business will suffer?”